|

 No-hitters have been thrown twice on August 19 (1965 and 1969).
 No other current ballpark has had more than one no-hitter thrown on the same date.

-The Reds are the only visiting team to ever throw a no-hitter at Wrigley and they've done it twice.
+In its first 100 years, the Reds were the only visiting team to throw a no-hitter at Wrigley and they did it twice.
 In a twist of irony both of those games went 10 innings and finished with the same score (1-0).
 In the first of those games both team's pitchers -- Fred Toney for the Reds and Jim "Hippo" Vaughn for the Cubs -- had a no-hitter through 9 innings.

 Was the site of the first major league no-hitter thrown by an African-American pitcher (Sam "Toothpick" Jones).